 The local network gateway typically refers to your on-premises location.
 You give the site a name that Azure or Azure Stack can refer to, and then specify:

 The IP address of the on-premises VPN device that you're creating a connection for.

 The IP address prefixes that will be routed through the VPN gateway to the VPN device.
 The address prefixes you specify are the prefixes located on your on-premises network.

 If your on-premises network changes or you need to change the public IP address for the VPN device, you can easily update these values later.

 In the portal, select +Create a resource.

 In the search box, enter Local network gateway, then select Enter to search.
-This will return a list of results.
+A list of results will display.